Enteee/duckpond.ch/_drafts/pdml2flow.md

 ## PDML - Packet Details Markup Language

-An XML schema for describing packets.
+PDML is a XML schema which can be used for describing packets.
 For in depth information please refer to the [PDML-specification][PDML] or the [NetPDL-paper][NetPDL].
-The [PDML-schema] as well as the [NetPDL-schema] provide a in deph implementation specification.
-The reason why I chose [PDML] as an input format is that wireshark / tshark does suport support the [PDML] format out of the box:
+Furthermore provides the [PDML-schema] as well as the [NetPDL-schema] a in deph implementation specification.
+The reason why I chose [PDML] as an input format is that [wireshark] / [tshark] does suport the [PDML] format out of the box:

 ```shell
 $ tshark -i eth0 -T pdml